 So, what makes Sunrise so special?
 Here’s one of the simple answers: Sunrise is the highest elevation you can reach by vehicle in Mount Rainier National Park; located at an elevation of 6,400 feet.
 That means you get mind-blowing views of Mount Rainier on a clear day, and it’s one of the reasons Sunrise is the second most visited spot in the park (only behind Paradise).

 At Sunrise, you’ll find a visitor center with exhibits, guided programs, and a nice picnic area.
 We also recommend stopping there before you go hiking in the area.
 Even though it’s the heat of summer, there is still snow on some of the trails at Sunrise.
 Check with the rangers at the visitor center for which hikes would be best for your Mount Rainier day trip.
 You can also swing by the Sunrise Day Lodge for food and a gift shop.
-There’s no overnight lodging at Sunrise, but the White River Campground is nearby (about 12 miles away).
+There’s no overnight lodging but the White River Campground is nearby (about 12 miles away).

 You’ve heard me mention them a few times now, but Sunrise is probably best known for its wildflower meadows.
-Expecting dense forest, Tove and I were both surprised by how wide open it is at Sunrise.
+Expecting dense forest, Tove and I were both surprised by how wide open it is.
 The wildflowers hadn’t quite peaked when we were there, but we still saw some of the early blooms.
 If seeing wildflowers is one of the goals of your Mount Rainier day trip, the National Park Service says (depending on weather) “many flowers will be blooming by mid-July, and by the first of August the meadows should be very impressive.”

 Sunrise is an awesome location for a Mount Rainier day trip.
 Even though it’s the second most visited area in the park, it’s still relatively quiet compared to Paradise.
 Plus, there’s plenty to keep you busy while you’re there.
 Let’s be real — no matter where you go, you can’t go wrong with a trip to Mount Rainier National Park.
 It’s easily one of our favorite places to visit.

 Have you ever checked out Sunrise?
 How was your experience?
 What hikes did you do?
 We’d love to hear all about it!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also visit Seattle Bloggers for more fun adventures in and around the Emerald City.